Saturday, September 23

 Juniata College Head Women’s Lacrosse Coach, Naomi Radio

-Radio is also The Mount’s career leader in minutes (4,342:50) and wins (41) while leading the NEC in saves percentage three consecutive years from 2003-05.
-In addition to being named All-NEC First Team and NEC Player of the Year in 2004, she led the conference in goals against average and saves percentage and totaled a school-record 225 saves.
+Radio is also The Mount’s career leader in minutes (4,342:50) and wins (41) while leading the NEC in saves percentage three consecutive years.
+In addition to being named All-NEC First Team and NEC Player of the Year in 2004, she led the conference in goals against average and save percentage and totaled a school-record 225 saves.
 A starter in 74 of the 75 games she played in at Mount St. Mary’s, Radio currently holds four of the top-six records for saves in a single-season.
 She was inducted into the Mount Saint Mary's Athletic Hall of Fame in January 2016.